DigitalCitizen110625/SafariBugTracker-Public/README.md

 ## :elephant:	About Safari Bug Tracker
 Safari is a cloud-based issue management system designed for small agile teams.
-It’s a free solution for QA staff, project managers, and developers seeking to store, and quantify software issues in a structured.
+It’s a free solution meant for QA staff, project managers, and developers seeking to store, and quantify software issues in a structured.
 It was developed in C#/.NET, using the ASP.NET Core framework.

 For a breakdown of its features, subsystems, and technologies used, please see the <a href="https://safaribugtracker.azurewebsites.net/Home/About">About page</a>